craftweg/website/priv/posts/2019-02-13-deep-linking-into-macos-apps.md

 ---
 title: Deep linking into macOS apps
 description: Some comments on what's the state of art of macOS handling deeplinks.
-categories: [deeplink, macos, cocoa, safari]
+tags: [deeplink, macos, cocoa, safari]
 ---

 Today I happened to play with deep links on macOS.
 Having worked a lot on the iOS platform, I assumed things would be alike.
 To my surprise, it wasn't like that.